project-codeflare/mlbatch/USAGE.md

 mistakes.
 Please see [pytorchjob-generator](tools/pytorchjob-generator) for detailed usage instructions.

+## Generating AppWrappers from Kubernetes YAML files

+If you have a Kubernetes YAML file containing one or more non-AppWrapper resources (eg Deployments, Pods, Services, etc), you can use the [appwrapper-packager](tools/appwrapper-package) tool to generate an AppWrapper yaml containing those resources.

 ## Queues

 All workloads must target a local queue in their namespace.
 The local queue name